ryt/github-renderer/README.md

 Usage
 =====
-> These are HTML pages from various repos.
-You can go to them and click on the "git-html" bookmark to render them.
+These are HTML pages from various repos.<br>
+Browse them and click on the "git-html" bookmark to render them.

-> It might also help if you unblock pop-ups for *.github.com
+Note: make sure you allow pop-ups from *.github.com in your browser.

+> Note 2: This works best with Chrome or Safari.
+Firefox won't load js and css files for some of these links.
+Will fix soon.

 * <a href="https://github.com/ryt/githtml/blob/master/example.html">Example Page</a>
 * <a href="https://github.com/mrdoob/three.js/blob/master/examples/canvas_interactive_cubes_tween.html">Three.js 1</a>